 At the end of the day I defer to the old (but good) saying: “If it sounds too good to be true, it probably is.”

 There are plenty of solid, safe investments out there.
 Many are straightforward, easy to understand, and don’t require complicated algorithms to determine your returns.
-That’s where most people should be looking.
 The NWL Global Lookback has a nice story, is safe, and has potential to produce reasonable returns.
 I’m just afraid it’s a touch too complicated for the average person to really understand.
-That said, I’m sure talented sales and marketing folks can make it much easier to partially understand – I’d just beware of anyone who suggests this annuity is likely to produce better than middle-low single digit returns.
+That said, if you do understand how it works, are comfortable with the issuer, and have reasonable expectations, it might be appropriate for certain people/situations.

 Have Questions on the National Western Annuity?
 See any Mistakes?

 I get a lot of financial advisors and insurance company home office folks who visit my blog.
 Like all humans – I do make mistakes.
 If you see one on this review please reach out and let me know.
 I’m always more than happy to make corrections and give credit where it is due.
 If you’re an investor and this review causes confusion and creates questions feel free to reach out as well.
 I can’t always get back right away but usually I can clear up those questions within a few days.